audrasjb/target-blank-to-button-block/target-blank-to-button-block/README.txt

 == Description ==

 Add Target Blank to Gutenberg Button Block.
 Provisory fix to add target blank to button blocks.

+The target blank feature is already addressed in Gutenberg project GitHub repository.
+This plugin aims to provide an alternative for those who want this feature now.

+Please note that this plugin uses Javascript to add Target blank on Button Block as a fallback.

+A `screen reader text` is also added for better accessibility and a `rel="external noreferrer noopener"` attribute is added for better security.

+It provides two options:

+* Automatically add target blank to ALL Button blocks (default)
+* Only add target blank to links that have the `blank` CSS class

+(see screenshots below)

 == Installation ==